 Yes, you read that right.
-I let my kids have unlimited dessert.
+I let my kids have unlimited dessert with dinner.
 Yes, I care about what they eat (I have a degree in Nutrition!).
 No, they don’t eat only dessert.

 At this point, you may think I’m slightly crazy.
 But let me explain the why, the how, and the reason behind it!
 I think you’ll want to give it a try at YOUR house!